1971–72 NFL playoffs: AFC: Miami Dolphins 21, Baltimore Colts 0

 Paul Warfield recorded a 75-yard touchdown reception midway through the first quarter on the Dolphins second drive.
 Meanwhile, the Colts managed to move the ball close enough for Jim O'Brien to twice attempt field goals, but he missed both times.
 In the second quarter, the Colts drove from their own 18 to the Dolphins 9-yard line, featuring a 28-yard reception by Don Nottingham, but on 4th down and 1, Nottingham was stuffed by a gang of Dolphins defenders just inches short of the first down marker.

 In the third quarter, Unitas threw a pass that was deflected by cornerback Curtis Johnson into the hands of Anderson, who took off for a 62-yard scoring return.
 Then in the fourth quarter, Griese's 50-yard pass to Warfield set up Larry Csonka's 5-yard touchdown run.

 This was the first postseason meeting between the Colts and Dolphins.

 The AFC champion Dolphins made their first Super Bowl appearance.
 Miami lost 24–3 to the Dallas Cowboys of the National Football Conference in Super Bowl VI.

 This was the first of three consecutive AFC titles for the Dolphins, who would go on to win two consecutive Super Bowls with their first such championship being the only perfect NFL season in the modern era.

+The Colts went into a steep decline after this game, going 11-31 over the next three seasons, bottoming out at 2-12 in 1974.
+Coincidentally, Unitas' last appearance for Baltimore came 11 months later on the Orange Bowl poly-turf in the regular season finale.

 This was the last AFC Championship Game appearance by the Colts while they were based in Baltimore.
 The Colts relocated to Indianapolis in 1984, but did not return to the AFC Championship Game until the 1995 season which incidentally was the last season of the NFL's absence from Baltimore.
 A Baltimore-based team would finally return to the AFC Championship Game in 2000, which Baltimore's current team (the Ravens) won en route to their first Super Bowl championship.

 Six NFL teams have been enfranchised since 1971, four of which reached a title game (two in each conference) in less than the six seasons it took Miami to do so.
 Of those four clubs, the only team to win their first title game was the aforementioned Ravens in their fifth season.
 The Ravens, upon their enfranchisement, acquired the roster of the Cleveland Browns, who suspended operations for three seasons.
 The Ravens were not a 1996 expansion team from a football operations perspective.